confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 ## Data Specificities

-The dataset contains 22,851 images split among three different welding seams.
+The dataset contains 22,753 images split among three different welding seams.
 An important property of this dataset is that it is highly unbalanced.
-There are only 500 KO images in the entire dataset.
+There are about 500 KO images in the entire dataset.

 Here is below some examples of weldings `OK` and `KO` on two different welding seams `c10` and `c19`.